microsoft/pxt-adafruit/docs/reference/js/functionparameters.md

 # Function Parameters

-How to use parameters to pass info in and out of an function. #docs #input #output #function #functionparameters
+How to use parameters to pass info in and out of an function.

 ### @parent js/function